Skip to main content

 But what if the world we’re creating is neither blissful nor optimistic?
 What if it doesn’t have that safeguard that guarantees happy endings and perfect pitch?
 What if the characters aren’t angels of music but just ordinary people struggling to get by?
 As dearly as we may have wanted Hugh Jackman to replicate Colm Wilkinson’s pounding rendition of Valjean’s Soliloquy, there is something very humanizing about the breathlessness of Jackman’s portrayal in the movie.

 Hooper’s method of directing plays right into the strengths of the film medium.
 The grandiosity of stage performance couldn’t possibly fit into the frame of the camera, but the intimacy of the close-up lends itself to the fine texture afforded by a weathered, beaten performance.
-The fact that even those of the cast that are stage actors like Samantha Barks of Aaron Tveit still sing naturalistically has me thinking that this style was a deliberate choice to lean into the affordances of the filmed musical, not just a limit of the cast’s ability.
+The fact that even those of the cast that are stage actors like Samantha Barks of Aaron Tveit still sing naturalistically has me thinking that this style was a deliberate choice, not just a limit of the cast’s ability.

-Consider how this approach complements this scene.
+Consider how this approach complements a scene like "A Little Fall of Rain."
 Eponine is dying in the arms of the man who never loved her back: the scene is ripe for poetic musical expression.
 At the same time, her life is fast fading: Samantha Barks’ performance should reflect the frailty and near lifelessness of her character.
 Hooper’s execution of the scene is able to reconcile the conflicting demands of musicality by using song to spotlight the pain of the characters rather than hiding it.

 Yes, this fusion may create some initial dissonance.
 Like, where is this music coming from?
 But I think the film also ultimately leaves it in the hands of the viewer to choose whether to accept it, and the payoffs for making the jump are significant.